 Noble Francis adds that January's new immigration system has made it harder to tempt EU workers back who left during the pandemic.
 “The small builders and specialist contractors are likely to be the worst affected by this as they are the least likely to have the resources available,” Francis said.

 There is currently a global shortage of raw material shortages, stemming from global demand and other external factors (including the slowdown and in some instances, factory closures, outside the UK), which continues to constrain production of certain products, such as insulation, paints and adhesives, as well as packaging for products.

-If you’re planning or in the middle of building work this spring and summer, then planning as far as you can in advance is pivotal to ensure you aren’t caught out by shortages or price rises.
+If you’re planning or in the middle of building work, then planning as far as you can in advance is pivotal to ensure you aren’t caught out by shortages or price rises.

 The CLC advises self builders to work closely with their supply chain and communicate your requirements early with suppliers, distributors and builders merchants.

 And Brian Berry says: “Product availability is proving to be a significant and prolonged issue for Britain’s builders, and consumers need to be aware that the cost of their building projects may change in the months ahead because of this pressure.

 “However, I would caution against homeowners compromising quality and customer service, and defaulting to hire the builder with the cheapest quote.”

 You can also use services such as Environmate to discover free and cheap building materials for your project.

 Jack is News Editor for Homebuilding & Renovating, and strives to break the most relevant and beneficial stories for self builders, extenders and renovators, including the latest news on the construction materials shortage and planning reforms.
 Having bought his first home in 2013, he and his wife have renovated almost every room and recently finished a garden renovation.